SOUTH BEND, Ind. (AP) -- - Muffet McGraw and Notre Dame have been on a journey all season to get back to the Final Four.

 But now the Lady Bears are back in the regional final for the fourth time in five seasons, a year after the team was eliminated in the regional semifinals by Louisville in one of the biggest upsets in women's basketball history.

-Mulkey knows it will be a tall task for her team to knock off the Irish at home.
-A place where they have won 27 straight games with the last loss coming against Baylor on Dec.
+Mulkey knows it will be a tall task for her team to knock off the Irish at home, where they've won 27 straight games with the last loss coming against Baylor on Dec.
 5, 2012.

 Five things to know about the matchup Monday night: